TalariaSoftware/talariasoftware.github.io/_posts/2021-02-09-add_an_authorization_library.md

 probably start writing code that does different things depending on who the user is.

-That is a good time to add an authentication library to make creating, testing, and maintaining that code much easier.
+That is a good time to add an authorization library to make creating, testing, and maintaining that code much easier.

 ## Why